InMo Yang, Fabio Luisi / Philharmonia Zurich

 II.
 “Des Helden Widersacher“

 Entirely following the scheme employed by Richard Wagner (1813 – 1883), Strauss uses Leitmotifs to refer to the “subjects” in his music: the Leitmotif for the hero stands at the very beginning of the tone poem.
 Here, a short motif consisting of parallel fifths stands for the hero’s adversaries.
 To me, this now sounds a bit trivial.
-But that is neither the composer’s not Fabio Luisi’s fault.
+But that is neither the composer’s fault, nor that of Fabio Luisi.
 In retrospect, this is the anticipation of a motif that the film industry has since used in countless scenes to indicate a threat.

 In its outer parts, this movement / section is rhythmically very tricky, intricate: some kind of a chamber symphony in the woodwinds.
 Here, we heard an excellent performance, both in coordination, as well as in intonation.